Redirection Controller Using Reinforcement Learning: Preliminary Simulation: Heuristic Redirection Controller for Obstacle-based Environment

 \subsection{Results}

 Fig. \ref{fig:resetCountGraph_exp0} shows the number of resets in each heuristic condition with obstacles.
-As shown, the number of resets increases when the number of obstacles increases in all methods, as the reset count becomes two times that when three obstacles are placed.
-No large difference was observed in zero-obstacle condition; however, in the three-obstacles condition, the methods using T2F performed $20.5\%$ (CTG), $26.8\%$ (ACTG) better than those using T2C.
-Among the four conditions, the method with the least number of resets in any physical environment was that using ACTG, T2F, and S2C.
-Henceforth, the heuristic condition is referred to by (ACTG, T2F, S2C).
+As shown, the number of resets increases with the number of obstacles in all methods, as the reset count is doubled when three obstacles are placed.
+No large difference was observed in the zero-obstacle condition; however, in the three-obstacle condition, the methods using T2F performed $20.5\%$ (CTG) and $26.8\%$ (ACTG) better than those using T2C.
+Among the four conditions, the method with the \red{fewest} resets in any \red{real environment} was that using ACTG, T2F, and S2C.
+Henceforth, the heuristic condition is referred to as (ACTG, T2F, S2C).